dkegle/visibility-polygon/README.md

 # visibility-polygon
+This repository contains a C++ implementation of sweep line algorithm for the following problem.

 ##### Problem

-We solve the following problem: given a polygon P and a point z in it's interior (called a viewpoint), calculate the largest polygon that is contained in P which is visible from viewpoint z.
+Given a polygon P and a point z in it's interior (called a viewpoint), calculate the largest polygon that is contained in P which is visible from viewpoint z.

 ##### Solution

-This implementation uses sweep line approach.
-It sweeps through points in P ordered by angle.
-State consists of lines which intersect ray at current angle, ordered by their distance from viewpoint z.
+We use sweep line approach.
+We sweep through points in P ordered by angle.
+Current state consists of lines which intersect ray at current angle, ordered by their distance from viewpoint z.
 Events are starting and ending points of lines.
-Top lines in state define our solution.
+Closest lines in state define our solution.

-Asymptotic complexity is O(nlog n), since we are sorting events.
+Asymptotic time complexity is O(nlog n), since we are sorting events.

 Some results are shown in the image below.